 To minimize the risk when prescribing off-label medication or device use, consider:

 - obtaining a detailed history from patients and examining them to determine if they have a condition that would place them at increased risk of potential side-effects from the off-label use of the drug or device

 - determining if the use is in keeping with current standards of practice

 - having and documenting an appropriate consent discussion of the potential risks and benefits, including a discussion of the fact that the drug or device being considered is not approved for the patient’s particular condition or being used in a manner that differs from the original authorization and broadening the extent of the consent discussion as it pertains to potential risks you might not typically disclose

 - explaining and documenting the rationale for using an off-label medication or device

 - answering and documenting any questions asked by the patient

 - providing information on the symptoms and signs that would warrant additional medical care and where to obtain that care (informed discharge), and documenting that informed discharge discussion

-- carefully monitoring patients receiving off-label medications
+- carefully monitoring patients receiving off-label medications and devices